mr-ageless/MoO3-diy-mod/MoO3readme.txt

 LIMITED LICENSE: You are entitled to download or install, and operate this Software solely for your own personal use, but may not sell or transfer reproductions of the Software or Documentation to other parties in any way.
 You may download or install, and operate one copy of the Software on a single terminal connected to a single computer.
 You may not network the Software or otherwise use it on more than one computer or computer terminal at the same time.

 INTERNET-BASED PLAY; CHAT:  This Software may include Internet-play features.
 If You choose to use such features, You will need to access the Internet.
 The Software or Documentation may also suggest links to certain Software-related web sites, including web sites operated by Infogrames Interactive or third parties.
 Your access to web sites operated by Infogrames Interactive is subject to the terms of use and privacy policies of such web sites.
-Children should check with a parent or guardian before accessing the Internet, including without limitation any chat function, on-line “arcade,” or em@il Game.
-Internet game play may occur through one or more independent gaming or other web sites (each a “Web Site”), including without limitation the MSN Gaming Zone run by the Microsoft Corporation.
+Children should check with a parent or guardian before accessing the Internet, including without limitation any chat function, on-line Â“arcade,Â” or em@il Game.
+Internet game play may occur through one or more independent gaming or other web sites (each a Â“Web SiteÂ”), including without limitation the MSN Gaming Zone run by the Microsoft Corporation.
 Infogrames Interactive does not review or control, and disclaims any responsibility or liability for, the functioning and performance of any Web Site, the terms of use of any Web Site, the privacy policies of any Web Site, and any content on or available via a Web Site, including, without limitation, links to other web sites and comments or other contact between users of a Web Site.
 Infogrames Interactive does not endorse the Web Sites merely because a link to the Web Site is suggested or established.
 Infogrames Interactive does not monitor, control, endorse, or accept responsibility for the content of text or voice chat messages, if applicable, transmitted through the use of the Software.
 Use of the chat function, or other content or services of any Web Site is at Your own risk.
 You are strongly encouraged not to give out identity or other personal information through chat transmissions.

 OWNERSHIP; COPYRIGHT:  Title to the Software and the Documentation, and patents, copyrights and all other property rights applicable thereto, shall at all times remain solely and exclusively with Infogrames Interactive and its licensors, and You shall not take any action inconsistent with such title.
 The Software and the Documentation are protected by United States, Canadian and other applicable laws and by international treaty provisions.
 Any rights not expressly granted herein are reserved to Infogrames Interactive and its licensors.